 Final Thoughts

 This wraps up our tier list of the Battlefield 6 weapons.
-Keep in mind, the beta meta is heavily influenced by the smaller map selection and the pace of combat.
+Keep in mind, the meta is heavily influenced by the map selection and the pace of combat.
 Not to mention, there will be a lot more balance changes and updates in the future.
 As time goes by and when the full game launches, expect the tides to shift - LMGs, anti-vehicle weapons, and balanced ARs could rise fast.
 For now, grab these weapons, master the “Pick 100” build system, and dominate the battlefield!